mmoore483/quiz/README.md

   - No errors when passed through the [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmmoore483.github.io%2Fquiz%2F)
   - There are two warnings relating to the use of section elements without heading elements
 - CSS
-  - Errors in the CSS validator were due to the use of variables with rgb.
-This was done to allow colours to be declared at the top of the css file and be used throughout whilst maintaing one central area to change the theme.
+  - Errors in the CSS validator are due to the use of variables with rgb.
+This was done to allow colours to be declared at the top of the CSS file and be used throughout whilst maintaining one central area to change the theme.
 The opacity requirement was for aesthetic and researched using other coder's experienced.
 Despite that, they do technically count as errors.
 This was carried out using the [jigsaw validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmmoore483.github.io%2Fquiz%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - JS
   - Used [JShint](https://jshint.com/) with no major warnings